FREE Ground Shipping and USPS Priority Shipping on U.S. online orders over $30.

 I started giving chlorella to my children when they were eight months old.
 It makes a great alternative to sugar-y children's vitamins.
-Being a whole food and completely natural, in my opinion, chlorella is the best nutritional product that I give my children on a regular basis.
+Chlorella is a superfood and completely natural, and in my opinion is the best nutritional product that I can give to my children on a regular basis.

 Chlorella Supports Healthy Kids’ Development

-Right From The Start Chlorella is not only safe for young children like Rita Free’s, Dr. Nelson’s and my two guys.
-It also helps give them a safe healthy start while they’re still inside their mom’s belly.
+Not only is chlorella safe for young children, but it can also help give them a healthy start while they’re still inside their mom’s belly.

-Immunoglobulin A, an important immune system protein, is considered to be a key component of how breastfeeding women confer their immunity to their children.
+Immunoglobulin A, an important immune system protein, is a key component of how breastfeeding women confer their immunity to their children.
 Found in all the entrance ways to our bodies, it's one of our body's first defenses against germs.
 Supporting a mother’s immune system is critical to a healthy pregnancy and brings the baby a good head start in the first few years of life.

-But even if children lose out on a healthy beginning in the womb or the first few months of life, chlorella offers an important boost for them to help them catch up . . .
+Even if children lose out on a healthy beginning in the womb or the first few months of life, chlorella can still offer an important boost for them in any stage of their life.

 Chlorella Supports Healthy Growth With Strategic Nutrition

-For a number of reasons, many children don't get off to a great start at birth.
-And this sets them up not only for a tough first few years, but a lifetime of battling for their life.
+For a number of reasons, many children don't get off to a great start at birth, which may set them up for a tough first few years.

-Gaining weight may seem less of an issue in our overweight society.
-But for babies and children healthy weight gain is critical.
+For babies and children, healthy weight gain is critical.
 Research demonstrates a strong connection between low birth weight and increased risk in adulthood of developing diseases like hypertension, diabetes and obesity.

 Chlorella's exceptional nutrition may support the reversal of this early health deficit as well.
 Researchers in Japan gave 22 boys and 18 girls 2 grams of chlorella for 112 days.
 Fifteen girls and 22 boys did not take chlorella.
 When the study ended, the boys who had taken the chlorella had grown twice as rapidly as the boys who didn't take chlorella – beating them by ½ inch.
-They had also gained 2.3 pounds versus the non-chlorella boys' 1.6 pounds.
+They had also gained 2.3 pounds (healthy weight) versus the non-chlorella boys' 1.6 pounds.

-The girls experienced no significant difference in height gain.
-But the girls taking chlorella gained 4.2 pounds while the girls who did not take it gained only 2.7 pounds.
+The girls experienced no significant difference in height gain, but the girls taking chlorella gained 4.2 pounds (healthy weight) while the girls who did not gained only 2.7 pounds.

-Lest you worry that chlorella will speed your children's weight gain beyond a healthy level, know this: Study after study documents that it helps with healthy weight gain, but nothing beyond that.
+As you can see, chlorella supports your children's healthy weight gain.
+It may be important to note that chlorella helps with healthy weight gain, but nothing beyond that.
 In fact, many chlorella users attest that it cuts down on cravings and between-meal snacking.